XPIAN/xpian.github.io/baptisminearlychristianity.md

 are on the mode but on the purpose and effect of baptism.

-I do not like the word baptize, as it is just a transliteration of the Greek word *baptizo *(*βαπτίζω*) which means to dip, to immerse or to soak.
+I do not like the word baptize, as it is just a transliteration of the Greek word *baptizo* (*βαπτίζω*) and does not really convey the meaning of the Greek word, which means to dip, to immerse or to soak.
 However, I am using the word baptize in this document so as not to distract away from the focus of this document with issues related to mode of baptism.